cyberphone/saturn/PSD2.md

 ## Saturn - Optimized for Payments
 To cope with these issues a light-weight tightly-scoped system, coined "Saturn" was developed which:
-- Does not depend on third party certification since *there is no third party to certify*.
+- Builds on a slightly enhanced variant of the firmly established "four corner" model, *obviating the need for PISPs altogether*.
 - Does not expose *any* private information to external parties.
-- Builds on a slightly enhanced variant of the firmly established "four corner" model, *obviating the need for PISPs altogether*.
+- Finally unleashes the true power of *decentralization*.

 Saturn, by only dealing with payments, adopts the well-known card paradigm (although the underlying technology is quite different), making it *technically* feasible having